Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-The diced tomatoes are added to the cucumbers
+The diced tomatoes are added to the cucumbers.

 Slice the Turkish peppers and the red onion, and scatter them on top of the cucumbers and tomatoes.

-Drizzling olive oil on Coban Salatasi (Turkish Shepherd's Salad)
+Drizzling olive oil on salad.

-Top Tips From the Chef
+Recipe Tips From the Chef

 • Don't prepare this salad too much in advance as it will lose its crunch and it will get soggy.
 Prepare only as much as you need as the leftovers won't keep well.